chocolatey/docs/input/en-us/central-management/setup/website.md

 ![Modified appsettings.json file](/assets/images/features/ccm/updated_appsettingsjson_file.png)

-Once this change has been added, save the file, and then run the following to ensure that the process running the CCM Website is stopped:
+Once this change has been added, save the file and then run the following to ensure that the process running the Chocolatey Central Management Website is stopped:

 ```powershell
 # For CCM versions older than v0.6.0